-These types of business models work on upcoming projects that are enough qualified leads are generated and a team is a setup to manage those projects which grow the agency.
-Agency based business model is one of the most recent in the types of business models.
+These types of business model work on upcoming projects that are enough qualified leads are generated and a team is a setup to manage those projects which grow the agency.
+Agency based business model is one of the most recent in the types of business model.
 The businesses monetize on the services offered by the agency.

 Since these agencies cater only to individual services, it makes them cost of foldable for companies and they can outsource the particular function to the specific agency.
 Many advertising agencies work on some other business model.

 The name Amazon and eBay have become synonymous with E-commerce.
 With more than $24 billion in revenue and about $8 million dollars in profit, Amazon has captured the marketplace.
 Running very close to it is Alibaba which is the Chinese market leader in e-commerce which recorded over 423 million active buyers in the year 2016.
 Both of them have Business models diversified with many moving parts however the core is based on e-commerce.

 Building a website has become practically inexpensive and avoids a lot of traditional costs in brick and mortar type of businesses and hence more and more upcoming businesses are following the similar type of business model to have their businesses online.
 No wonder this model has made Amazon owner Jeff Bezos the world’s wealthiest man in 2018.